 Sean & Oura

 “I’m really using Oura to make sure I don’t over-exercise.
-I started off using whoop around two years ago but struggled with the charging and the lack of temperature.
+I started off using a different device around two years ago but struggled with the charging and the lack of temperature.

 Sudha & Oura